-TEQSA has identified a range of common issues which are indicative of potential deficiencies in a provider's admissions framework.
+TEQSA has identified a range issues which are indicative of potential deficiencies in a provider's admissions framework.
 These include, but are not limited to:

-- Admissions decisions made without sufficient documentation of English language proficiency, work experience or the basis for granting credit for RPL.
-This includes inadequate recordkeeping in relation to exemptions or waivers, especially waivers granted against English language proficiency requirements (see TEQSA's communiqué covering English language waivers for more information). - Poorly specified or a lack of arrangements to identify student subgroups and cohorts which limits the capacity of a provider to ensure students are admitted with no known limitations, and creates difficulties in monitoring and reviewing the efficacy of the admissions framework by student subgroups and cohorts. - Limited use of student performance monitoring to inform reviews and improvements to a provider's admission framework. - Inadequately specified governance arrangements including lack of clear delegations for admissions decisions, especially in relation to decisions to grant exemptions or waivers, and insufficient monitoring of delegated decision making. - A lack of systematic reporting on the monitoring and review of the admissions framework to relevant governing bodies causing ineffective oversight of a provider's admissions framework. - Insufficient oversight of the application of a provider's admissions framework in third party arrangements.
+- admissions decisions made without sufficient documentation of English language proficiency, work experience or the basis for granting credit for recognition of prior learning.
+This includes inadequate record-keeping in relation to exemptions or waivers, especially waivers granted against English language proficiency requirements (see TEQSA's communiqué covering English language waivers for more information) (Standard 1.1.1) - poorly specified or a lack of arrangements to identify student subgroups and cohorts which limits the capacity of a provider to ensure students are admitted with no known limitations, and creates difficulties in monitoring and reviewing the efficacy of the admissions framework by student subgroups and cohorts - limited use of student performance monitoring to inform reviews of and improvements to a provider's admission framework - inadequately specified governance arrangements including lack of clear delegations for admissions decisions, especially in relation to decisions to grant exemptions or waivers, and insufficient monitoring of delegated decision making - a lack of systematic reporting on the monitoring and review of the admissions framework to relevant governing bodies causing ineffective oversight of a provider's admissions framework - insufficient oversight of the application of a provider's admissions framework in third party arrangements.

 When providers systematically admit students via poor admissions practices, students may struggle or fail to succeed in their studies as a result, and, more broadly, the integrity and reputation of Australia's higher education sector may be undermined.

 There are also risks to the students themselves.
 If an admissions framework is inadequate, a provider's student support services may be overwhelmed by demand for support from students who do not have the academic preparedness or English language proficiency needed to participate effectively in their course of study.

 In contrast, a robust admissions framework, and its consistent and equitable application, contributes to safeguarding the quality and reputation of Australian higher education and the quality of the student experience.